scalameta/metals/docs/editors/vscode.md

 ## Configure Java version

-The VS Code plugin uses by default the `JAVA_HOME` environment variable (via [`find-java-home`](https://www.npmjs.com/package/find-java-home)) to locate the `java` executable.
-Metals only works with Java 8 so this executable cannot point to another version such as Java 11.
+The VS Code plugin uses [`find-java-home`](https://www.npmjs.com/package/find-java-home)) to locate the `java` executable for Java 8.
+If you have JAVA_HOME set it will use that first.
+Metals also works with Java 11, but currently its location needs to be explicitly overriden in settings.

 To override the default Java home location, update the "Java Home" variable to in the settings menu.